-Pharmacotherapeutic group: selective calcium channel blockers with mainly vascular effect, dihydropyridine derivatives, ATC code: C08CA05
+Pharmacotherapeutic group: selective calcium channel blockers with mainly vascular effect, dihydropyridine derivatives, ATC code: C08 CA05

-Nifedipine is a specific and potent calcium antagonist of the 1, 4-dihydropyridine type.
+Nifedipine is a calcium antagonist of the 1,4-dihydropyridine type.
 Calcium antagonists reduce the transmembranal influx of calcium ions through the slow calcium channel into the cell.
-Nifedipine acts particularly on the cells of the myocardium and the smooth muscle cells of the coronary arteries and the peripheral resistance vessels.

-In hypertension, the main action of Coracten SR capsules is to cause peripheral vasodilatation and thus reduce peripheral resistance.
+As a specific and potent calcium antagonist, nifedipine acts particularly on the cells of the myocardium and the smooth muscle cells of the coronary arteries and the peripheral resistance vessels.
+The main action of nifedipine is to relax arterial smooth muscle, both in the coronary and peripheral circulation.
+The Coracten XL capsules is formulated to achieve controlled delivery of nifedipine in a release profile sufficient to enable once-daily administration to be effective in clinical use.